Atticus29/pcc_biology_112/README.md

 If you do not attend a lab, you cannot receive credit for that lab’s postlab assignment.

+Make up quizzes for absences are never allowed.

 #### Extra credit
 As a matter of department policy, there will be no extra credit assignments or activities.